joelboersma/Bookworm/Sprint Planning Documents/Sprint Planning 5 (3-11-21).md

 ## Completed Tasks
   * Christina
-    * Populated Wishlist and Inventory tableviews
+    * Pulled data from database to populate Wishlist and Inventory tableviews
     * Populated wishlist's and inventory's book info views
     * Added functionality to the "remove" buttons in wishlist/inventory (it now updates the database)
+    * Created Books, Inventories, Wishlists nodes on database, implemented pushing request/post information to these nodes
   * Joel
   * Peter
     * Created new node values for database, such as timestamp.